Israel and Hamas dig in as international pressure builds for a cease-fire in Gaza

 The war began on October 7, when Hamas-led militants stormed across the border and attacked communities in southern Israel, killing some 1,200 people, mostly civilians, and abducting around 250 others.
 It is still believed to be holding about 100 hostages and the remains of 30 others, after most of the rest were freed in November in exchange for the release of Palestinian prisoners.

-Israeli Prime Minister Benjamin Netanyahu has rejected those demands as unrealistic.
-He has vowed to resume Israel's offensive after any hostage release and keep fighting until Hamas is destroyed, saying it's the only way to prevent a repeat of the October 7 attack.
+Netanyahu has vowed to resume Israel's offensive after any hostage release and keep fighting until Hamas is destroyed, saying it's the only way to prevent a repeat of the October 7 attack.
 But he has provided few details about what would follow any such victory and has largely rejected a postwar vision outlined by the US.

 That approach has brought him into increasingly open conflict with President Joe Biden's administration, which has expressed mounting concern over civilian casualties while supplying Israel with crucial military aid and backing Israel's aim of destroying Hamas.
 The US had vetoed previous UN resolutions calling for a cease-fire.